-Using Zoom for video calls and screen-sharing makes is really easy to demonstrate how to use SimplePractice, and also for you to show us what you might be having trouble with while using your account.
+Using Zoom for video calls and screen-sharing makes it easy to demonstrate how to use SimplePractice, and also for you to show us what you have questions about.

 Note: Zoom is a secure HIPAA compliant video call and screen share platform.

 This guide will walk you through the steps for a successful Zoom meeting with a specialist:

 - Scheduling a Zoom call with a specialist

 - Installing Zoom